Free calculator

 Stop doing this math every time

-OnTimer connects to your calendar and automatically figures out when you need to leave — for meetings, appointments, and any event with a location.
-It alerts you at the right time, based on traffic, not a guess.
+OnTimer connects to your calendar and automatically figures out your departure time for meetings, appointments, and any event with a location.
+It alerts you at the right moment based on traffic, not a guess.

 - ✓Time-to-Leave alerts based on real travel time and live traffic